ternava/Incremental-build/README.md

 ### 5. How to REPLICATE the results presented in the paper?

-In case that a replication of experiments is aimed, then several directions are possible
+In case the replication of experiments is aimed, then several directions are possible.
+For instance,

-  - You may choose to experiment with another new subject system.
+  - You may choose to experiment with other new subject systems.
 Then, first make sure that it has compile-time configuration options.
-Prepare the configurations that you want to test, in the same format as those in the folder `configurations`.
-Then, create a similar branch and copy-paste the structure of other branches in this project.
-Adapt it, as for other project, including the Dockerfile.
+Prepare the configurations that you want to test, in the same format as those given in the folder `configurations`.
+Next, create a similar branch, and copy-paste the structure of another existing branche in this project.
+Adapt it, as we did for current projects, including the Dockerfile.

-  - Another alternative for replication is to experiment with a larger number of configurations in our 5 chosen subject systems.
-In that case, you need just to provide a new set with configurations for them and to add in the `configurations` folder of that particular project.
+  - Another alternative for replication is to experiment with a larger or different number of configurations in our 5 chosen subject systems.
+In that case, you need just to provide a new set with configurations for them and to add it in the `configurations` folder of that particular project.
+Then, repeat **Steps A - Step C**.